 Red Balloon aims to increase students' self-esteem, self-awareness, self-efficacy and resilience, whilst also developing their capacity to establish positive and respectful relationships with others.
 We prepare students for the opportunities, challenges and experiences that lie ahead, through enabling them to build essential understanding, skills and attributes.
-We help to equip them to live healthy, safe, productive, capable, responsible and balanced lives.
+We aspire to help all students to live healthy, safe, productive, capable, responsible and balanced lives.